Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

 After a few hours, your dough will be ready to shape.
 If you look at the dough, you’d see you have some bubbles throughout and the dough will jiggle a bit when you shake it.

-The next part of making whole wheat artisan sourdough, however, is a bit tricky.
+The next part of making 100% whole wheat sourdough bread, however, is a bit tricky.
 Even though I’ve practiced a lot, I still struggle to shape my dough properly.

 But don’t worry – you can do this!

 Turn out your dough onto a clean surface.
 And grab your bench scraper or dough cutter.
 Slide your bench scraper under your dough.